-The Aboriginal lands of Kakadu and Arnhem Land occupy an area of around 120,000 square kilometers in size, amazingly it's home to less than 30,000 people.
+The Aboriginal lands of Kakadu National Park and Arnhem Land occupy an area of around 120,000 square kilometers in size, amazingly it's home to less than 30,000 people.
 This is an area larger than Denmark, Switzerland and Belgium combined!
 The size, remoteness, low population, diversity of environments and the ongoing protection of these areas makes it one of the worlds most pristine terrestrial and aquatic ecosystems.

-With over one third of Australia's bird species, about one-fifth of Australia's mammals and around 2000 species of plants there's no wonder that Kakadu has been World Heritage listed for its natural values.
+With over one third of Australia's bird species, about one-fifth of Australia's mammals and around 2000 species of plants there's no wonder that Kakadu National Pak has been World Heritage listed for its natural values.
 One of the best ways to experience the diversity of wildlife and get a snapshot of such an enormous region is to book yourself on a cruise on one of the many waterways that are plotted throughout the landscape.

 Kakadu has a number of wildlife cruises on the rivers and billabongs within the park, a great eyeopening introduction to the diversity of flora and fauna on offer in the Top End of Australia.
 On a cruise such as Yellow Waters near Cooinda in Kakadu, you can come up and close with 30-50 bird species within a 2 hour time frame.
 Mix that with a large population of crocodiles, you never know what lies around the next bend!